 To even take part in the game, you need a baseline level of physical conditioning.
 If you’re massively overweight, or undergoing surgeries, or malnourished, or an alcoholic/drug addict, you can count yourself out right now.
 Get your life together.
 Like anything, your health takes precedence.
 If you aren’t in at least presentable shape, you’ve lost before you’ve even begun.

-This aspect of surfing requires constant attention and focus to the bare minimum: Where am I?
+This aspect of surfing requires constant attention and focus to the forehead-scrunching basics: Where am I?
 Where am I going?
 What am I doing?
-And it often requires the wherewithal to question if you should even be out there at this beach to begin with.
-A healthy sense of self-doubt and questioning can lead one to the place where he gives himself the greatest opportunity with the least effort.
-This is important.
-As even a momentary lack of this awareness can result in another guy catching what should have been your wave.
+And it often requires the wherewithal to question if you should even be at this beach to begin with.
+A healthy sense of self-doubt and questioning can lead one to the place where you give yourself the greatest opportunity with the least effort.
+This is important, as even a momentary lack of this awareness can result in someone else catching what should have been your wave.

 You can’t control the wave, you can only control what you do with the wave.
 An exceedingly common mistake in life is axiomatic in surfing, obvious to the point of not even needing to be said: You are nature’s bitch.
 If she wants to give you opportunities, she will.
-If not, then tough shit.
+If not, then tough cookies.
 No matter how great or amazing or sublime you are at what you do, if opportunities don’t come, or if they peter out under you, then you’re left alone to sink.
-And when the opportunities do come (they eventually do), if you don’t take advantage, if you don’t spring into action immediately and go for it, you’ll be left on the sidelines.
+And when the opportunities do come (and they eventually do), if you aren’t prone and ready to take advantage, if you don’t spring into action immediately and go for it, you’ll be left on the sidelines.
 No guts, no glory.

 At first, every opportunity will result in failure.
 There are no shortages of opportunities.
 The moon is not going anywhere and neither is the ocean.
 The question is if you are.
 You’re going to fail many, many times in a row.
 Some of these failures are going to be painful.
 Some will be embarrassing.
 You will get discouraged.
 And after each failure, you’ll be forced to turn around and paddle all the way back to where you started.
 It’s grueling and frustrating and you will want to give up.

 When it’s over, you swim back and begin again.
 Every wave dies.
 They all end.
-Even the largest, scary and exciting waves die out in a piddle and subtle whoosh of nature.
-Leaving you with two options: wade in, towards the sands of the beach, or paddle back out, and begin once again.
+Even the largest, scariest, most exciting waves die out in a piddle and a swoosh, leaving you with two options: wade in, towards the sands of the beach, calling it a day, or paddle back out and begin it all once again.